Antrikshy/nwjr/README.md

 Feel free to contribute to this project.
 Even the smallest of contributions are appreciated.
 Things to consider:

-- Add error checks for folders not existing with their own error messages.
+- Make error messages more verbose (for ex.
+"Either that directory does not exist, or it's missing appropriate NW.js files." can be split into two error checks).
 - Add automated downloading and unpacking of executables (using supplied URL?).

 Donate